carl24k/fight-churn/readme_files/ide.md

 ```

-There will be more like this and the whole process will take from around 10-30 minutes depending on the speed of your
+There will be more like this and the whole process will take around 30 minutes running on a
-system (**so this may be a good time to go for a coffee break, lunch, nap, etc.**.)
-Please pardon the delay,
+single core, depending on the speed of your system.

- but the program is simulating the subscriptions, behavior and churn of more than 10,000 customers over 6 months time.
-The results of the simulation are  all inserted into the  database tables `subscription` and `event`.
-(There is no data for churns yet : you will derive that as part of the  analysis process described in the book chapters 2 and 4.)
-You can (and should) confirm the results of the data  simulation by querying the database directly, and you don't have to wait for the simulation to complete (so this is  actually a good next step to take while you are waiting...)
+The results of the simulation are  all inserted into the  database tables `subscription` and
+`event`.
+There is no data for churns yet : you will derive that as part of the  analysis process
+described in the book chapters 2 and 4.
+You can (and should) confirm the results of the data
+simulation by querying the database directly, and you don't have to wait for the simulation to
+complete (so this is  actually a good next step to take while you are waiting...)

 ```
 churn=# select count(*) from socialnet7.subscription;